mnjccl/-react--pizza-cart/README.md

 LIVE DEMO HERE: https://pizza-cart-teal.vercel.app/

-React, React Router, Redux and Tailwind are used in this project.
+Tech stack for this app includes React Router, Redux, and Tailwind CSS.
+This application represents my dive into Redux Toolkit and its features.